Here we go with another knowledge post. This time: Transmission.

 Picture shows different JDM transmissions, scan from the Motorfan S30 special book:

-I already listed this in the past, but decided to make a better graphic for easy overview.
+I’ve already posted this in the past, but decided to make a better graphic for easy overview.

 2. Factory transmissions: